vindastar/Android_HCE_Emulate_A_CreditCard/README.md

 </service>
 ```

-The are two file names defined: the *android:name=".HceCcEmulationService"* is pointing to the service
+There are two file names defined: the *android:name=".HceCcEmulationService"* is pointing to the service
 class you created in 1) and the resource for meta-data: *android:resource="@xml/apduservice" /> * -
 this is the file "apduservice.xml", located in the "res" part of your project in the subfolder "xml".

 This is one of the most important settings you are going to do.
-The content may look like mine:
+The content of "apduservice.xml" may look like mine:

 ```plaintext
 <?xml version="1.0" encoding="utf-8"?>